fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 docker compose -f ./docker/full-node/docker-compose.yml up
 ```

-💡 Use the flag `-d` or `--detach` at the end to start the Docker Stack in [detached mode](https://docs.docker.com/engine/reference/commandline/compose_up/) if you'd like to run the containers in the background (meaning that the process does NOT communicate via the screen and the keyboard, e.g., avoid the log output but can check anytime with `logs -f`)
+💡 Use the flag `-d` or `--detach` at the end to start the Docker Stack in [detached mode](https://docs.docker.com/engine/reference/commandline/compose_up/) if you'd like to run the containers in the background (meaning that the process does NOT communicate via the screen and the keyboard, e.g., avoid displaying the log output which can be enabled at any time with `logs -f`)

 ```sh
 docker compose -f ./docker/full-node/docker-compose.yml up --detach